What does Drop, Withdrawal, or Audit mean?

 Eligibility

-Financial aid recipients, veterans and other students whose programs require specific credit hour enrollment should be aware that dropping from a class may change their award eligibility and may reduce the amount of aid they receive for the term.
+Students receiving financial aid, veterans, and those in programs with specific credit hour requirements should note that dropping a class may affect their award eligibility and potentially reduce the amount of aid they receive for the term.